elizabethadegbaju/elizabethadegbaju/README.md

 ### Hi there 👋 I am Elizabeth

 <!-- - 🔭 I’m currently working on a personal finance management application (on hold) -->
-- 🌱 I’m currently learning ReactNative
+- 🌱 I’m currently learning DevOps
 - 👯 I’m looking to collaborate on exciting projects, just hit me up
 - 💬 Ask me about AWS, GCP, programming
 - 📫 How to reach me: Instagram @elizabethadegbaju